reckonMe/reckonMe/README.md

 Once started, reckonMe evaluates your iPhone's gyroscope and accelerometer data in order to detect your steps and their direction.
 It does not rely on external data, such as GPS or any other infrastructure.
 Therefore, it is ideally suited for indoor positioning, where GPS is typically unavailable.

 However, DR is far from perfect.
 Over time, the errors in the heading and speed estimates accumulate to ever-greater values.
-This is where collaboration comes into play: The error in an individual estimate can be significantly reduced if shared with others and combined.
+This is where collaboration comes into play: The error in an individual location estimate can be significantly reduced if these estimates are shared with others and combined.

 While reckonMe is running, its current position estimate is constantly broadcasted using Bluetooth Low-Energy (BLE) to be picked up by other peers.
 Once a peer is close enough, its position estimate is incorporated into one's own estimate.
 Even though some individuals may be worse of after an exchange, the average systemic error shrinks as a location "awareness" emerges.